brookewicz/LabNotebook/2019_2022_resequencing/Microbiome Enrichment Tracker (2024).md

 	- stop all at bead cleanup - complete 925 alone first to determine which buffer to use on the rest of the samples?
 - prep ~1 hr, separation and elution ~2.5 hours (while prepping beads),
 	- (ran out of beads...didnt include all cells in sum so total vol was off)
-	- cleanup - host and micro at same time - 22 total samples. start time 2:40
+	- cleanup - host and micro at same time - 22 total samples. start time 2:40, end 5:20 (incl qubit)
+- host eluted with elution buffer
+- micro eluted with TE buffer
+	- forgot to split 925 b/w elution and te buffer, so will include in next enrichment to do so

 | Sample information         |       | Pt2 - step 1          |               | Pt2 - step 1          |                            |                   | AMPURE cleanup pt4 step 3 |              |